dankri0274/dankri0274/README.md

 ### The beginning

-The first programming language I learned was C++ at my second year of high school,  but I switched over to Python for an assignment we had where we could use any programming language, and we could make whatever we wanted.
+The first programming language I learned was C++ at my second year of high school.

-I decided that I wantet to make a login-system, it was pretty bad, but it was a start, it was what led me to make [PythonOS](https://github.com/dannyboy9934/PythonOS)

 My first program in C++